apache/spark-website/releases/_posts/2016-07-27-spark-release-2-0-0.md

   _wpas_done_all: '1'
 ---

 Apache Spark 2.0.0 is the first release on the 2.x line.
 This release includes over 2500 patches from over 300 contributors.
-Some breaking changes have been made with respect to the 1.x line.
+Spark 2.0.0 builds on what the community has learned in the past two years, with major updates in API usability, SQL 2003 support, performance improvements, structured streaming, R UDF support, as well as operational improvements.

 To download Apache Spark 2.0.0, visit the [downloads](http://spark.apache.org/downloads.html) page.
 You can consult JIRA for the [detailed changes](https://issues.apache.org/jira/secure/ReleaseNote.jspa?projectId=12315420&version=12329449).
 We have curated a list of high level changes here, grouped by major modules.

 * This will become a table of contents (this text will be scraped).
 {:toc}

+### API Stability

+Apache Spark 2.0.0 is the first release in the 2.X major line.
+Spark is guaranteeing stability of its non-experimental APIs for all 2.X releases.
+Although the APIs have stayed largely similar to 1.X, Spark 2.0.0 does have API breaking changes.
+They are documented at the end of this release notes.

 ### Core and Spark SQL